 - Place a strainer over the bowl of sliced chard stems.
 Pour the boiling pickling liquid over the stems and discard the solids.
 Let the stems pickle until the liquid has cooled and the stems have softened, about 30 minutes.

 - Wipe out the skillet, then heat over medium-high heat with the remaining 2 tablespoons of olive oil until the oil is shimmering.
 Sear the chicken, skin-side down, until the skin is dark golden brown, 5-7 minutes.
 Flip and cook on the other side for another 5-7 minutes.
 Transfer to a plate and set aside.

-> - Add the onion, remaining 5 cloves of minced garlic, salt, and pepper.
+- Add the onion, remaining 5 cloves of garlic, the salt, and pepper.
 Cook, stirring, until the onion is softened and golden brown, about 10 minutes.

-> - Add the lemon juice, Swiss chard leaves, and couscous.
+- Add the lemon juice, Swiss chard leaves, and couscous.
 Cook until the greens wilt, about 2 minutes.

 - Add the chicken stock and bring to a boil.
 Sprinkle in the capers and return the chicken to the pan, submerging in the cooking liquid.
 Cover, reduce the heat to low, and simmer for about 15 minutes, until the couscous has puffed up and become tender.
 Remove the pan from the heat.